-TL-B Language
+TL-B language

 objects.
-If you not familiar
+If you are unfamiliar with cells

-, please read Cell & Bag of Cells(BOC) article.
+, please refer to the Cell & Bag of Cells (BoC) article.

 Overview